phamtyn/sail/README.md

 The Sail solution diagram is divided into four functional blocks: experiment, deployable function, notebook, Weather Channel data.

-1)  experiment
+## 1) experiment

  Experiment block performs model training with hyperparameters optimization and model deployment.
 It has 3 files to request WML service and a sample data file:

-   - sail-model-hpo.zip: Model building code, which is a zip file containing two source files sail_network.py and input_data.py
+   - **sail-model-hpo.zip**: Model building code, which is a zip file containing two source files sail_network.py and input_data.py

-   - sail-train-hpo.yaml: The training run manifest contains metadata showing how to execute model building code
+   - **sail-train-hpo.yaml**: The training run manifest contains metadata showing how to execute model building code

-   - sail-experiments-hpo.yaml: The experiment manifest contains metadata that configures optimized hyperparameters in multiple training runs
+   - **sail-experiments-hpo.yaml**: The experiment manifest contains metadata that configures optimized hyperparameters in multiple training runs

-   - sail.csv.gz: Sample data file containing 3000 examples, of which 2700 examples are used for training and 300 examples are for testing
+   - **sail.csv.gz**: Sample data file containing 3000 examples, of which 2700 examples are used for training and 300 examples are for testing

 AWS CLI is used to create sail-data bucket to store sample data and sail-result bucket to store training results that we will get a log file from there.
 Data file sail.csv.gz is uploaded to bucket sail-data.